C2SP/C2SP/sunlight.md

 The bundle consists of a deduplicated sequence of PEM-encoded certificates in unspecified order.
-It MUST include every issuer of every submitted chain accepted by the log, excluding any Precertificate Signing Certificates.
+It MUST include every issuer of every submitted chain accepted by the log, excluding any Precertificate Signing Certificates, including any roots, even if not included in the submitted chain by the client.

+Monitors can use this bundle to reconstruct chains from submitted certificates to roots.
+Note that monitors can rely on the requirement for binary comparison of Subject and Issuer in submitted chains to simplify chain-building.

 ## Acknowledgements